Jurager/teams/README.md

 $user->teamPermissions(object $team) : array

 // Determine if a user has a given team permission...
+// $require = true  (all permissions in the array are required)
+// $require = false  (only one or more permission in the array are required)
 $user->hasTeamPermission(object $team, string|array 'server:create', bool $require = false) : bool

 // Get list of abilities or forbidden abilities for users on certain model